biocatiit/website/content/pages/users_howto_saxs_design.rst

 Batch mode experiments can be done routinely with 50 µl per measurement.
 Note that typical batch mode experiments require measuring several concentrations, and so can actually end up requiring more volume than a SEC-SAXS experiment.

+We recommend that you bring enough sample volume for two measurements at each condition, that way if something happens during a measurement (such as the beam going down) we can repeat and obtain the desired data.

 How many samples should I bring?